sourcegraph/jetbrains/TESTING.md

 1. Login to the Cody Enterprise Gateway Instance
 2. Create a new chat
 3. User should not be able to change the LLM model on the chat window
-4. Ask Cody a question in the new chat window.
+4. Ask Cody a question in the new chat window, Cody should respond.

 #### Commands